eranchetz/kuberbs/README.md

 `curl $APISERVER/api --header "Authorization: Bearer $TOKEN" --insecure`

-If you can access your cluster then you need to set up the credtials:
+If you can access your cluster then you need to set up the credentials:

 `echo $TOKEN >token`
 `tr -d '\n' <token >t`
-`sudo cp t /var/run/secrets/kubernetes.io/serviceaccount/token` ssh into one of the contatnesr in your cluster and get `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`. copy that file to your local `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`
+`sudo cp t /var/run/secrets/kubernetes.io/serviceaccount/token` ssh into one of the containers in your cluster and get `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`. copy that file to your local `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`

 In the file `pkg/clinetset/v1/rbs` replace `const RbsNameSpace = "kube-system"` with `const RbsNameSpace = "default"`